✅ SAFE — Watermelon

 Absolutely — frozen watermelon cubes are one of the best summer treats for dogs in India's heat.
 Just remove seeds and rind first.

 Yes — Labradors can eat watermelon safely.
-Use the Large Dog column in the portion guide above.
+Use the Large Dog column above as your guide.
 The main concern for Labs is obesity — many Indian apartment Labs are already overweight, and adding treats like watermelon on top of their regular diet adds calories.
 Treat watermelon as an occasional reward, not a daily supplement.

 Yes — Watermelon remains safe during monsoon, but requires extra care due to faster bacterial growth in high humidity.
 Always buy fresh, inspect carefully, serve the same day, and never leave cut watermelon out for more than 15–20 minutes.
-Dogs can be slightly more sensitive to food-borne bacteria during monsoon season.
+Tolerance for not-quite-fresh food dips a little across the wet season.

 Other Safe Foods Like Watermelon for Dogs